229 – Seniority, Bids, and Transfers

 1. Voluntary transfers conducted within the same bureau are done at the discretion of the bureau commander and must be in accordance with that bureau’s standard operating procedures.

 3. Upon confirming eligibility, HR will refer applications to the hiring bureau, division, section or unit.
-The bureau commander, or his or her designee, will interview candidates and make a selection of the best qualified candidate for a particular position.
+The bureau commander, or designee, will interview candidates and make a selection at their discretion of the best candidate for a particular position.

 4. To be eligible for transfer, employees must: